jamosully/EEPS-Visualizations/README.md

   - [x] Load parameters
   - [x] Modify parameters
   - [ ] Provide descriptions
+  - [ ] Maybe switch to a json file?
 - [x] Heatmap visualization
 - [x] Fix network edges overlapping
 - [x] Multi-simulator mode (There may be other bugs)